What are the on-campus living requirements?

 Does the college offer an intramural program and if so, what are the most popular sports?

 Yes, the college has a popular intramural program.
-Popular sports include basketball, volleyball and sand volleyball, Frisbee football, racquetball, badminton, indoor and outdoor soccer, floor hockey and table tennis.
+Popular sports include basketball, volleyball and sand volleyball, Ultimate Frisbee, racquetball, badminton, indoor and outdoor soccer, floor hockey and table tennis.

 The Roman Gingerich Recreation-Fitness Center (RFC) offers state-of-the-art facilities: three full-size basketball and multipurpose courts; 200-meter running track; 2,800-square-foot weight room; four racquetball courts and a large training room and Exercise Science lab.
-View the virtual tour of RFC or visit the intramurals Web site.
+Learn more about the RFC or visit the intramurals website.